-Pre-investment Disclosures
+Pre-investment Disclosures of the current AIFM

-The AIFM is required to make certain disclosures available to investors in accordance with the AIFMD.
+The AIFM is required to make certain disclosures available to investors in accordance with the UK AIFMD.
 Those disclosures that are required to be made pre-investment are included within a Pre-Investor Information Document and can be found on the Company's website at www.migoplc.co.uk/documents/.